Gustho-dot/a11y-React/README.md

 # a11y
-Testing Accessibility of Javascript Frameworks out of the boxx
+Testing Accessibility of Javascript Frameworks out of the box